jharwell/sierra/docs/src/tutorials/project/new_bc.rst

           batch_input_root: The directory where the experiment directories are to be created.

           **kwargs: Additional arguments required by this batch criteria.
+This may be used during stage 5 to pass the ``--scenario`` if needed.

       """